jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 baked beans dinner, and he simply stares at the plate.
 The hostess asks him with some concern, “Why aren’t you eating?
-I understood that you liked baked beans.”“Indeed I do,” replies the student, “But unfortunately, I can’t eat them because I don’t know the appropriate brokhe to say over them.”
+I understood that you liked baked beans.”“Indeed I do,” replies the student, “But unfortunately, I can’t eat them because I don’t know the appropriate brokhe to say over them.”“What brokhe?
-“What brokhe?
 Is there a special brokhe?” asks the worried hostess.
 “Well,” replies the yeshiva student, “When it comes from the ground, I know the brokhe.
 When it comes from the sea, I know the brokhe.
 When it comes from a vine, I know the brokhe.